SS Derwentfield: War service

 Empire Coral departed Dublin on 2 January 1942 bound for the Belfast Lough, from where she joined Convoy ON 54, which departed Liverpool on 6 January 1942 and dispersed at sea on 17 January.
 She was bound for Corpus Christi.
 She arrived at Corpus Christi, Texas on 2 February.
 She departed Corpus Christi on 5 February bound for Halifax, where she arrived on 20 February.
 Empire Coral was a member of Convoy HX 177, which departed Halifax on 25 February 1942 and arrived at Liverpool on 9 March.
 She was carrying a cargo of petrol.
 Empire Coral was a member of Convoy ON 77, which departed Liverpool on 17 March 1942 and dispersed at sea on 28 March.

 Empire Coral was a member of Convoy ON 91, which departed Liverpool on 1 May 1942 and dispersed at sea on 15 May.
 She was bound for Baytown, Texas.
 She arrived at New York on 17 May, then made two return trips to Philadelphia, Pennsylvania, finally arriving back at New York on 27 May.
 She then sailed to Boston, Massachusetts.
 Empire Coral departed Boston on 29 May as a member of Convoy BX 21, which arrived at Halifax on 31 May.
 She then departed Halifax as a member of Convoy HX 192, which arrived at Liverpool on 11 June.
-Empire Coral was carrying a cargo of aviation gasoline and was the last ship in the convoy to depart Halifax.
+Empire Coral was carrying a cargo of aviation fuel and was the last ship in the convoy to depart Halifax.
 She arrived at the Belfast Lough on 10 June, from where she joined Convoy BB 185 the next day.
 The convoy was bound for Milford Haven, where it arrived on 12 June, Empire Coral arrived at Avonmouth, Somerset on 12 June.
 She departed Avonmouth on 6 July and arrived at Milford Haven on 8 July.
 She then sailed to Liverpool and joined Convoy ON 111, which dispersed at sea on 24 July.
 Empire Coral arrived at New York on 25 July.
 She departed on 27 July bound for the Hampton Roads.
 She departed the Hampton Roads on 31 July as a member of Convoy KS 526, which arrived at Key West, Florida on 8 August.
 She then made a return voyage to Galveston, Texas, arriving back at Key West on 22 August.
 Empire Coral joined Convoy KN 133, which departed Key West on 23 August and arrived at the Hampton Roads on 29 August.
 She departed New York the next day bound for Cape Cod Bay, from where she departed on 2 September, joining Convoy BX 36, which departed Boston that day and arrived at Halifax on 4 September.
 Empire Coral was a member of Convoy HX 206, which departed Halifax on 6 September 1942 and arrived at Liverpool on 18 September.
 She was carrying gas oil bound for Manchester, Lancashire.